SleepNotF0und/HTTP-OK/README.md

 ![Screenshot (8)](https://user-images.githubusercontent.com/51271019/153992379-0ad49411-c4f1-4ab4-93e8-ea3d77316cb6.png)

-HTTP-OK is a Fast Python3 Script to Automate Alive Subdomains Probering Just run it and you will know how to use it
+HTTP-OK is a Python3 Script to Automate Alive Subdomains Probering Just run it and you will know how to use it

 * Removes Duplicated domains automaticlly